 When Kenneth came home on leave he was dismayed by the state of the Downs.
 He and his sister began conservation work on an ad hoc basis, working on reducing the scrub to conserve the natural grassland slopes.
 After his death in Nigeria, Betty persuaded the Cowdray Estate to grant a 50 year lease to continue the work partly in his memory.

-Local residents and visitors are encouraged to become members to enjoy the natural beauty of the reserves and to support our work.
+Local residents and visitors are encouraged to become members to enjoy the natural beauty and richness of the reserves and to support our work.
 The Murray Downland Trust also provides opportunities and expert guidance for volunteers to become involved with the management of the reserves.

 Volunteering to join our regular work parties can be a wonderful way of keeping fit and very sociable.
 Please see our work parties page for further details.